binarypillow/CM2003-2023/Lab2/README.md

 **Increase the number of epochs to 150.
 How do you explain the effect of increasing the number of epochs?**

-The increase in the number of epochs leads to a worse model which is more similar in terms of accuracy and learning curve trends to the ones without the drop out layer, in which the overfitting is greater.
+The increase in the number of epochs leads to a worse model which is more similar in terms of accuracy and learning curve trends to the ones without the drop out layer, in which the overfitting is greater

 The number of epochs is an important parameter that can lead to overfitting when it's set too high: the model becomes too speciliazed in predicting the training set and it's not able to predict well new data